mshikebkhan/ncubook/README.md

   - Log in as superuser and go to /adming page and setup ex.
 Add courses, Add Announcements, etc.
   - Currently, many Admin-Panel fields are read-only.
 You can make them editable from admin.py of each app.
   - *The Messenger app is hidden from the Admin-Panel for users' privacy.
+  - *Go to social_network/settings.py and set up UNIVERSITY_EMAIL_DOMAIN="" to send verification OTP only to your campus students.
   - *You can fully customize the Admin-Panel by updating the admin.py of each app.
 ---